cloudposse-archives/reference-architectures/README.md

 2. Ensure that the name servers for the service discovery domain (e.g. `ourcompany.co`) have been configured with your domain registrar (e.g. GoDaddy)

 3. Delete your root account credentials.
-They are no longer need and should not be used.
-Instead use IAM users.
+They are no longer needed and should not be used.
+Instead use the created IAM users.

 4. Request limits for EC2 instances to be raised in each account corresponding to the region you will be operating in.